benmvp/slides/2020/jsconfhi/perfect-lib.md

   * Because they will be auto-generated
   * (more on how they make it into your package later)
 - Written definition files are often buggy
-  * It's almost better to have no definitions, than buggy ones
-- It's also difficult to write types for code written un-typed
+- Because it's difficult to write types for un-typed JS code
   * When code is untyped, we can make shortcut assumptions
   * These aren't allowed in TypeScript
   * So writing types could be challenging or impossible
-- Visual Studio Code has great integrations with TypeScript too!
+- VS Code has great integrations with TypeScript too!
+  * We get type checking on the fly while developing
-- TypeScript also gives us modern JavaScript so it's a win for us too!
+- TypeScript also gives us modern JavaScript, so it's a win for us in our library development too!

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/katka-pavlickova-Sf5Q7Ljjf58-volkswagen-beetles-unsplash.jpg) no-repeat center" data-background-size="cover" -->